Liverpool 2 Tottenham Hotspur 2

 me, myself and pie

 Homebaked also keeps going.
-This co-operative community bakery – previously Mitchell’s – sells particularly celebrated pies; Pete has long been a devoted customer, despite living several hundred miles away.
-It occupies one corner of tinned-up Donaldson Street so may unfortunately be living on borrowed time like so much else else around here.
+This co-operative community bakery – previously Mitchell’s – sells particularly celebrated pies.
+Pete has long been a devoted customer despite living several hundred miles away.
+It occupies one corner of tinned-up Donaldson Street, so may unfortunately be living on borrowed time like everything else else around here.

 The game